liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/17-add-offline-mode-android.markdown

+---
+header-id: adding-offline-mode-support-to-your-android-screenlet
+---

-# Adding Offline Mode Support to Your Android Screenlet [](id=adding-offline-mode-support-to-your-android-screenlet)
+# Adding Offline Mode Support to Your Android Screenlet

 Offline mode lets Screenlets function without a network connection.
 For offline mode to work with your Screenlet, you must manually add support for it.